Secure access to Brick Architect website.

 - Signals to new users that Brick Architect is a top quality website that is willing to invest in the latest technologies.

-Please help me in welcoming Jonathan Jonas to the Brick Architect team!
 Jonathan is a lifelong LEGO devotee, joining us from nearby Portland, Oregon.

-In addition to a lifetime collecting and building LEGO, Jonathan has collected a diverse set of skills and interests which include a degree in Architecture and a degree in Culinary Arts from Le Cordon Bleu.
+In addition to collecting and building LEGO, Jonathan has collected a diverse set of skills and interests which include a degree in Architecture and a degree in Culinary Arts from Le Cordon Bleu.
 He is involved in a local LEGO User’s Group, and organizes the Architecture theme at Bricks Cascade, Portland’s annual LEGO convention which takes place in March.

 Brick Architect runs on WordPress, which can be customized using themes.
 Because there are so many different devices and web browsers out there, I can’t test every possible configuration.